nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/alfredo_noodles.md

 * sprinkle with furikake to taste,
 * add a generous amount of bonito flakes on top.

-[^melt]: The residual heat in the pasta should be enough; any high heat would prevent an emulsion of the butter and cheese.
+[^melt]: The residual heat in the pasta should be enough; any high heat would prevent the emulsion of the butter and cheese.

 ## Credits: